 If you’re really into vegan food, you could also try Hungryroot or Daily Harvest.

-When it comes to Purple Carrot and Hello Fresh, this is really a toss-up for me.
+When it comes to Purple Carrot and Hello Fresh, this is really a toss-up for me but I prefer Hello Fresh in the end.
 I usually like meals that contain meat better than vegetarian ones, but Hello Fresh meals were on the boring side.
-Given a choice, I would probably still opt for Hello Fresh, but I prefer Plated and Blue Apron to both Purple Carrot and Hello Fresh.
+Given a choice, I would probably still opt for Hello Fresh due to the decent variety of flavors and the inclusion of meat in the meals.